-Sarah Nobel holds a Master of Science (MSc) in Couple and Family Therapy, and a BA in Psychology with a minor in Social Justice and Peace Studies.
+Sarah Nobel is a Registered Psychotherapist with a Master of Science in Couple and Family Therapy, and a BA in Psychology with a minor in Social Justice and Peace Studies.
 She is a Pre-Clinical Fellow with the American Association for Marriage and Family Therapy.
 Sarah works collaboratively with individuals, couples, and families, with a special interest in working with youth.
-She draws on her training in multiple therapeutic approaches including narrative, solution-focused, emotionally focused couples therapy, and cognitive-behavioural therapy.
+She draws on her training in multiple therapeutic approaches including Narrative, Solution-Focused, Emotionally Focused Couples Therapy, and Cognitive-Behavioural Therapy.
 In addition, Sarah is a practitioner of Zen meditation, and these philosophies and values inform the way she thinks about and works with the problems that arise in people's lives.

 + More about Sarah

 Sarah believes that people have the inner resources necessary to deal with the problems they face, and that with appropriate support they can make profound changes in their lives.
 Sarah is skilled in: